bluzky/salad_storybook/README.md

 # SaladStorybook

-# ⚠️ Salad Storybook is now merged into salad_ui
+# ⚠️ Salad Storybook has been merged into salad_ui
 for better developer experient

 ![Sample page](./img/demo.png)